eshwen/macOS-setup/README.md

 - Spell Right
 - vscode-icons

 and the settings file is [vscode_settings.json](vscode_settings.json).
-Even though it should be backed up to my GitHub account, a cold copy could be handy.
+Even though it should be backed up to my GitHub account (`@eshwen`), a cold copy could be handy.
 Make sure the Python path reflects whatever version I have installed.
 It can be switched on-the-fly in any case.

 ### Google Cloud SDK